 The primary substrate is one of the main ecological factors affecting macrobenthos' community structure and distribution.
 Macrobenthos, which have the nature of being deposit-feeding diggers, tend to exist around where they live, either on sandy, muddy, or a mixture of the two substrates.
 Good substrate conditions affect the development of the gastropod community because a substrate composed of sand and silt with a small quantity of clay is a very suitable place for gastropods.
 The distribution and its abundance are directly related to the size of the sediment grains under or above the gastropods (Raniah, 2022).
-This type of silty sand substrate has a high oxygen supply due to the pores in the sand texture, which allow oxygen to enter the substrate is also a food source for some macrobenthos animals, including several types of gastropod species such as CasidullaC. aurisfelis, Casidula C. nucleus, Littoralia L. articulata, Neritina N. violacea, Ceridthidea C. obtusa, Telescopium T. telescopium, and Terebralia T. palustris.
-With the conditions and role of the muddy sand sediments and organic matter, the land is conducive to mangrove forests.
+This type of silty sand substrate has a high oxygen supply due to the pores in the sand texture, which allow oxygen to enter the substrate.
+Gastropods can survive in muddy sand.
+Apart from being a place to live, the substrate is also a food source for some macrobenthos animals, including several types of gastropod species such as C. aurisfelis, C. nucleus, L. articulata, N. violacea, C. obtusa, muddy sand sediments and organic matter, the land is conducive to mangrove forests.

-Mangrove Forest Density
+T. telescopium, and T. palustris.
+With the conditions and role of the

 According to Harefa et al. (2022), the area of mangrove forest in Kaliwlingi Village, Brebes District, and Brebes Regency in 2003 was 48.42 ha, then increased in 2013 to 149.9 ha, and in 2018 to 333.9 ha.
 Mangrove reforestation activities influenced this increase.
 The density of mangrove forests is essential in mud crab (Scylla spp.) habitat.
-The results showed the highest tree density at station 1, with a muddy texture of 10 trees with a distance of less than 0.5 m, while the lowest density was at station 3, with a texture of sandy, muddy soil and many three trees with a distance of more than 0.5 m possible because the salinity at Station 1 is lower and optimal for the existence of mangrove vegetation.
-Furthermore, direct wave influence on mangrove vegetation at station 3 can cause eroding of mangrove vegetation at station 3.
-However, statistical test results show that the density of mangrove vegetation between stations is relatively the same possible because the texture of sand, silt, and a mixture of both at each observation station provides adequate and relatively the same carrying capacity for the existence and growth of mangrove vegetation.
-Commented [A65]: The use of the formula is wrong, density is a population of the same species while diversity is a population of different species.
-Commented [A66R65]: Confirm, make a new change Commented [A67]: Add references Commented [A68R67]: Confirm Formatted: Font: Not Italic In this study, two types of mangrove vegetation were found, namely Rhizophora mucronata and Avicennia marina, following previous research by Boulanger et al. (2019), which stated that in the mangrove forest area of Kaliwlingi Village and Sawojajar Village, Brebes District, Brebes Regency, 11 types of mangrove vegetation were found, namely: Rhizophora mucronata, Rhizophora apiculata, Bruguiera gymnorhiza, Avicennia marina, Avicennia alba, Sonneratia caseolaris, Xylocarpus granatum, Sesuvium, and Ipomea.
+The results showed the highest tree density at station 1, with a muddy texture of 10 trees with a distance of less than 0.5 m,

+50 while the lowest density was at station 3, with a texture of sandy, muddy soil and many three trees with a distance of more than 0.5 m possible because the salinity at Station 1 is lower and 52 optimal for the existence of mangrove vegetation.
+Furthermore, direct wave influence on 53 54 mangrove vegetation at station 3 can cause eroding of mangrove vegetation at station 3.
+55 However, statistical test results show that the density of mangrove vegetation between stations 56 is relatively the same possible because the texture of sand, silt, and a mixture of both at each observation station provides adequate and relatively the same carrying capacity for the existence 58 59 and growth of mangrove vegetation.

+In this study, two types of mangrove vegetation were found, namely Rhizophora mucronata and Avicennia marina, following previous research by Boulanger et al. (2019), which stated that in the mangrove forest area of Kaliwlingi Village and Sawojajar Village, Brebes District, Brebes Regency, 11 types of mangrove vegetation were found, namely: Rhizophora mucronata, Rhizophora apiculata, Bruguiera gymnorhiza, Avicennia marina, Avicennia alba, Sonneratia caseolaris, Xylocarpus granatum, Sesuvium, and Ipomea.